-- 15. The term "Sexual Assault" is a broad term covering a wide range of actions.
-Sexual assault is defined as having sexual contact or sexual intercourse with another person without consent of that person.
-(Please refer to Section VI.G. for the University policy statement and examples of sexual assault.) - 16.
-The term "Consent" is defined as positive cooperation due to an exercise of free will.
-Consent is an active communication that clearly indicates willingness to engage in mutually agreed upon sexual activity.
-Consent must be freely given, not obtained through coercion, passive compliance, or incapacity.
-(Please refer to Section VI.G. for the University policy statement and examples of sexual assault.) - 17.
-The term "Stalking" is defined as the act of willfully, maliciously, and repeatedly following or harassing another person in a manner that: a) would cause a reasonable person or member of the immediate family of that person to feel frightened, intimidated, threatened, harassed, or molested; or b) actually causes the person being followed or harassed to feel terrorized, frightened, intimidated, threatened, harassed, or molested.
-(Please refer to Section VI.H. for the University policy statement and examples of stalking.) - 18.
+- 25. The term "Dating Violence" is defined as violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with another person.
+The existence of such relationship shall be determined based upon consideration of the following factors: length of relationship, type of relationship, and frequency of interaction between the persons involved in the relationship.
+Dating violence includes, but is not limited to, sexual or physical abuse or the threat of such abuse.
+Dating violence does not include acts that meet the definition of domestic violence. - 26.
 The term "Tobacco Products" includes all forms of tobacco, but is not limited to cigarettes, cigars, pipes, chewing tobacco, snuff, and all other kinds and forms of tobacco prepared in such a manner to be suitable for spit tobacco use, smoking, or both.
-This term also includes herbal tobacco products, simulated tobacco products that imitate or mimic tobacco products, including but not limited to ecigarettes, "vapes", cloves, bidis, and kreteks. - 19.
-The term "Tobacco Use" includes smoking, chewing, dipping or any other consumption or use of tobacco products. - 20.
+This term also includes herbal tobacco products, simulated tobacco products that imitate or mimic tobacco products, including but not limited to ecigarettes, "vapes", cloves, bidis, and kreteks. - 27.
+The term "Tobacco Use" includes smoking, chewing, dipping or any other consumption or use of tobacco products. - 28.
 The term "Event" as it related to student organizations shall generally be defined as an activity which meets two (2) or more of the following criteria: - a.
 Fulfills an intended goal of a short-term or long-term plan of a University affiliate or University-recognized entity; - b.
 Utilizes (in part or whole) the University affiliate's or Universityrecognized entity's expenses; - c.
 Several members or several individuals recognized by an observer as members of the University affiliate or University-recognized entity in attendance; - d.
 Indications of advertisement(s) distributed, which may include, but are not limited to: - 1.
 Information concerning the event was announced during a chapter meeting. - 2.
 Information concerning the event was physically or electronically posted. - 3.
 Information concerning the event was emailed or texted to an organization distribution list. - 4.
 Information concerning the event was circulated via social media (i.e. Facebook, Twitter, Instagram, etc.)